flynn/flynn/website/source/docs/development.html.md

 $ script/run-integration-tests -f TestEnvDir
 ```

+## Pull request

+Once you have made changes to the Flynn source code and tested your changes, you
+should open a pull request on GitHub so we can review your changes and merge
+them into the Flynn repository.

+Please see the [contribution guide](/docs/contributing) for more information.

 ## Releasing Flynn

 Once you have built and tested Flynn inside the development VM, you can create a release